 Oban is best known as the ‘Gateway to the Isles’, thanks to its role as a hub for tourists departing to the islands of the Inner and Outer Hebrides.
-But Oban has plenty of secrets of its own for visitors to uncover.
+But where exactly is Oban?
+There are plenty of secrets for its visitors to uncover.

 Here are 12 amazing facts about Oban.